 - CZ is using your personal data for social media.

-In your request, please specify the personal data you would like CZ to erase and why you feel that CZ should do this.
+In your request, please specify the personal data you would like CZ to erase and why you believe CZ should do this.
 If your request concerns data relating to your insurance, in many cases CZ will not be permitted to erase these personal data.
 This could be, for example, because CZ still needs the personal data as part of its obligation to retain data for a particular period of time (see section 2).

 - during the time CZ needs to determine whether your personal data do indeed need to be corrected;